fversnel/DnDDice/README.md

 # DnDDice

-Clojure library that parses Dungeons & Dragons dice rolls (e.g. `1d20`) and rolls them.
+Clojure(script) library that parses Dungeons & Dragons dice rolls (e.g. `1d20`)
+and rolls them.

 ## Features

 * Parsing dice notation, e.g. `d20`, `2d6+1`, `2x5d5`.
-	* Most stuff of the [dice
-	  notation](http://en.wikipedia.org/wiki/Dice_notation) is supported in
+	* Most stuff of the [dice notation](http://en.wikipedia.org/wiki/Dice_notation) is supported in the parser.
-	  the parser.
 	* Parsed rolls are [edn](https://github.com/edn-format/edn) data
-	  structures, so they can be easily serialized.
+	  structures, so they can be serialized.
 * Rolling (parsed) dice.

 ## To be done